Theory of Operation

 [4]Read SFDP

-The main use of the fields other than opcode and valid is to control the output enable in the passthrough logic.
-See Output Enable Control section for more.
+Fields other than opcode and valid are primarily used to control the behaviour of passthrough mode logic, see Output Enable Control for more.

-upload and busy fields are used in the SPI Flash/ Passthrough modes.
-See Command Upload section for details.
+The upload and busy fields are used to control command upload in Flash and Passthrough modes, see Command Upload for more.

 Command Parser